maarten-vandeperre/developer-hub-documentation/README.md

           webhookSecret: none
           privateKey: ${RHDH_GITHUB_INTEGRATION_APP_PRIVATE_KEY}
 ```
+_Note: I am adding the personal access token over here, mainly because I am lazy.
+You can make it a part of the software template's input parameters as well.
+Difference in between the two solutions: in this solution you'll need some kind of system user account to be bound to developer hub, if you ask it in the
+software template, it will be bound to the user who initiated the template._

 If you want to see it in a complete configuration file, feel free to have a look at [gitops/developer-hub/11_app-config-rhdh.yaml](gitops/developer-hub/11_app-config-rhdh.yaml),
 which contains all the integrations, described in this README file.